PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-0-available.md

 **Creating a custom ZIP**

 If you don't want to use a Classic version, you can build your custom ZIP file with the PrestaShop 9 installer, which has no PrestaShop SA modules included.
-You can read the instructions on how to do it [in the developer documentation](#).
+You can read the instructions on how to do it [PrestaShop Release Creation Tool readme](https://github.com/PrestaShop/PrestaShop/tree/develop/tools/build).

 ## Adapt your solutions to PrestaShop 9